FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-02.md

      * Also multiplied by a coefficient, if loss ratio is calculated from a different metric.
-       * Example: If a successful transaction uses 10 packets, load is given in transactions per second, byt loss ratio is calculated from packets, the coefficient to get intended count of packets is 10.
+       * Example: If a successful transaction uses 10 packets, load is given in transactions per second, but loss ratio is calculated from packets, so the coefficient to get intended count of packets is 10.
    * But in practice that does not work.
      * It could result in a fractional number of packets,
      * so it has to be rounded in a way traffic generator chooses,